The scoring formula and logic behind how we find and rank alternative products for every listing.

 Every product on Liners has an alternatives section showing similar products you might want to consider.
-We compute these automatically using a scoring formula that looks at shared categories, tags, and other signals.
+We compute these automatically using a scoring formula based on Jaccard similarity β measuring what proportion of tags two products share, not just how many they have in common.
 I've got

 QA Quinn overseeing the quality of the results, and